 In this first 8 balls weight puzzle, find the single heavier ball in 2 weighs.
 All 8 balls look alike and you are given a pan balance with no weights.

 How many ways can you solve the puzzle?

-Total Recommended time: 12 minutes.
+Total time to solve: 12 minutes.

 You have only one weighing left.
-Would you again take the simple path of splitting the 4 balls into 2 plus 2 groups and weigh?
-What would be the result?
+Will you again take the simple path of splitting the 4 balls into 2 groups of 2 balls each and weigh?
+What will be the result?

 First stage analysis: Strategic approach of working backwards

 Taking a more promising approach, you decide to check whether you can find the heavier among 3 balls identified as suspect in the first weighing itself.

 You have reduced the number of suspect balls by 1.
 Don’t think how you will isolate a set of 3 suspect balls in the first weighing.
 Assume you have done it.

 You are analyzing the end state of the second weighing.
 If you find that you can spot the heavier ball among the 3 suspect in 1 weighing, you’ll work back to analyze how to isolate the 3 suspect balls in the first weighing.

 Okay, with 3 balls containing the heavier ball, naturally you will weigh 1 ball against 1 other from the three, keeping aside the 3rd ball.